Grants, Scholarships and Loan Programs

 Since the money from FWS is earned for hours worked, it is paid directly to the student and is not shown as a credit on the college bill.

 Colleges provide institutional grants and scholarships to help make up the difference between college costs and what a family can be expected to contribute through income, savings, loans, and student earnings.
 Awards may be based on academic merit, artistic or athletic talent, financial need or other factors.
-You can learn more about the types of institutional grants and scholarships awarded by checking each college's website.
+You can learn more about the types of institutional grants and scholarships awarded by checking each college's financial aid website.

 Private scholarships provide funding for students who meet the requirements specified by the donor organization.
 Local organizations or businesses may offer scholarships to students who plan to study at a regional college or who plan to pursue a degree in a particular field of study.